aelbozie/Terraform-deep-dive-creating-provider-for-home-automation/Readme.md

 anywhere you see `<NAME>` change to a username (no spaces)

-## 0. Setup Info

-On the playground day go to `https://lab.devopsplayground.org/`

-open

-- Terminal

-`<url>/wetty`
- run `cd ~/workdir/Terraform-deep-dive-creating-provider-for-home-automation`

-- IDE if dont want to use vim to edit files

-`<url>:8000`

 ## 1. Set up the home-assistant instance

 If using the Playgrounds infrastruture skip to step 3.

+1. run `docker-compose up -d`
-3. Go to `URL:8123`
+2. Go to `localhost:8123`
-4. Make account - not https so don't use an important password (location and name doesn't matter)
+3. Make account - not https so don't use an important password (location and name doesn't matter)
-5. Click finish
+4. Click finish

 ## 2. get an api key